monetha/js-verifiable-data/README.md

   website: 'https://www.data-source-website.io',
 }, registryOwnerAddress);

-// ... submit txConfig in your code
+// ... submit method in your code
 ```

 The same method can be used for initial information writing as well as updating.
 Info can only be written by registry owner.